Darkolex2/cursach/README.md

 # LearnSMS
-Student/Course Management Software built with ASP.NET Core/Entity Framework/MVC/SQL/Bootstrap
+Student/Course Management Software built with ASP.NET Core/Entity Framework/MVC/SQL/Bootstrap - This is a learning project to assist with understanding MVC.

 The base of this project was formed from following the official microsoft documentation for MVC which can be found here:"https://docs.microsoft.com/en-us/aspnet/core/data/ef-mvc/intro?view=aspnetcore-3.1"